vaibhav-venkat/shapes_3d/docs/box_onions.rst

 -----------------------
 For every center :math:`\mathbf{c_i} \in \mathbf{C}` generate a :ref:`uniform onion <uni-onion>` :math:`\mathbf{O}`
 with thicknesses :math:`\mathbf{T_i}` and densities :math:`\mathbf{d}`.
 Then, add each point :math:`\mathbf{O} + \mathbf{c_i}`
-(essentially displacing the points from the center) to the final structure :math:`\mathbf{S}`.
+(essentially displacing the points from the origin to the center) to the final structure :math:`\mathbf{S}`.

 Example